 For years, the iconic 911 has been the symbol of what makes a Porsche.
 While sporty models such as the Boxster roadster and Cayman two-door coupe brought the Porsche mystique to those with slightly smaller budgets, the product line has been expanded to include two SUVs and a luxury four-door.
 And yet, for the most part, the Porsche DNA is still baked into every model with confident high-performance handling, a controlled ride, superb braking performance, a thrilling exhaust note, and beautifully crafted interiors.
 Fuel-efficient hybrid and plug-in hybrid versions are available, as well.
-An all-electric sedan named Taycan is on the horizon.
+An all-electric sedan named Taycan evolves the brand into new territory.

 A problem with the fuel pump could lead to cracks and a fuel leak.

 Consumer Reports’ exclusive testing and member survey data reveal the best and worst automotive brands overall.